Browser Fingerprinting as a Tracking Technology

 Bot Detection

 Fingerprinting is also used to distinguish automated access (bots) from human visitors.
-Bots typically exhibit distinctive fingerprint patterns.
+Bots typically exhibit distinctive fingerprint patterns, such as headless browser-specific attribute values or unnatural API responses.

 How to Protect Yourself from Fingerprinting